substratusai/kubeai/proposals/model-management.md

 ![Bucket Mode](./diagrams/model-mgmt-buckets.excalidraw.png)

-### Volume storage
+#### Volume Storage

+##### Shared Filesystem Storage

+This mode relies on a Kubernetes PersistentVolumes for storage.

+- How it works: always mounted as ReadWriteMany
+- Examples:  - NFS, EFS, GCP Filestore
+- NOTEs:
+  - Works for models and adapaters.
+  - Typically provisioned outside of the k8s API

+##### Static Volume Storage

-This mode relies on Kubernetes PersistentVolumes for storage.
+This mode relies on a Kubernetes PersistentVolumes for storage.

-Two modes could be supported:

-* `StaticCache`
 - How it works: mounted as ReadWriteOnce to initialize, then ReadOnlyMany for serving
 - Examples: GCP Hyperdisk ML
 - NOTEs:
   - Only supported for models, NOT adapters!
   - Typically provisioned via the k8s API
-* `SharedFilesystem`
-  - How it works: always mounted as ReadWriteMany
-  - Examples:  - NFS, EFS, GCP Filestore
-  - NOTEs:
-    - Works for models and adapaters.
-    - Typically provisioned outside of the k8s API

 ![Volume Mode](./diagrams/model-mgmt-volumes.excalidraw.png)